-The Council maintains a website www.lichfielddc.gov.uk for customers and also manages a number of social media streams including Facebook and Twitter.
-In addition, we maintain a suite of supporting websites that help underpin the Council's strategic ambitions, including a tourism destination website www.visitlichfield.co.uk and service specific websites including www.ratemyplace.org.uk.
+The Council maintains a website for customers and also manages a number of social media streams including Facebook and Twitter.
+In addition, we maintain a suite of supporting websites that help underpin the Council's strategic ambitions, including tourism destination website Visit Lichfield and service specific websites including Southern Staffs Building Control and Rate My Place.
+During 2018/19, the Council launched a new website to keep residents and stakeholders up to date on plans for the development of the Birmingham Road Site.

 The Council's Contact Centre is the first contact point for customers/citizens.
 The Centre is a significant component in the distribution of information to residents and visitors, and for capturing information from customers to inform service development.

-In August 2017, we found out that our website was rated 4 out of 4 stars in the national review of local government websites, which put us in the top 9% of local government websites and 8% of districts and boroughs.
-Only 36 out of 416 council websites were awarded a four star rating and of these only 16 were districts/boroughs.
+In June 2018, we found out that our website was rated 4 out of 4 stars in the national review of local government websites, which put us in the top 9% of local government websites and 4% of districts and boroughs.
+Only 39 out of 414 council websites were awarded a four star rating and of these only 7 were districts/boroughs.

-In March 2018, we were awarded the maximum of 4 stars from the Society for IT Practitioners in the Public Sector, SOCITM's, Better Connected review of our on-line waste processes.
+In 2018, we were awarded the maximum of 4 stars from the Society for IT Practitioners in the Public Sector, SOCITM's, Better Connected review of our on-line waste processes.
 This means we are in the top 13% of councils for this task, and we only introduced it in December 2017.